joshbruce/fourth-earth-raw/public/content.md

 Implementation:

 1. Spending battery points can reduce the difficulty level when interacting with the setting.
+2. All characters should start with the same (or very similar) set of batteries with the same rules governing their operation.

 ## Interacting with the setting